Medical Device Waste: Who is Responsible?

 Expanded Polystyrene

 Expanded Polystyrene (EPS) is a plastic material that consists of small hollow spherical balls and is typically used in packaging.
 EPS is a growing concern for many businesses as the volume of EPS waste increases each year.
-Reducing EPS to landfill is now a priority concern for local councils and governments – as the Australian Packaging Covenant mandates to remove packaging waste from landfill by 2025.
-EPS is up to 98% air and as little as 2% plastic.
+Reducing EPS to landfill is now a priority concern for local councils and governments, as the Australian Packaging Covenant mandates the removal of packaging waste from landfill by 2025.
+EPS is up to 98% air, and as little as 2% plastic.
 As a result, it is quite difficult to transport and recycle efficiently and economically.
-However, EPS is uniquely recyclable and can be fully reprocessed, which diverts waste from landfill and helps reduce the demand on petroleum from which polystyrene is derived.
+However, EPS is uniquely recyclable and can be fully reprocessed, which diverts waste from landfill and helps reduce demand on petroleum from which polystyrene is derived.
 Expanded Polystyrene Australia (EPSA) has established a National Collection Network with recycling centres located in Melbourne, Sydney, Brisbane, Adelaide, Perth and Canberra.
 Produce boxes are accepted free of charge.

 2. Hazardous Medical Waste

-Other: Safety equipment, medicine blister packs and masks can also be recycled via Terracycle Zero Waste Box. https://zerowasteboxes.terracycle.com.au/search?type=product%2Carticle%2Cpage&q=medical
+Other: Safety equipment, medicine blister packs and masks can also be recycled via the Terracycle Zero Waste Box

 3. Infectious/Clinical Waste

-Clinical Waste is a material that has the potential to cause infection or disease.
-Infectious clinical waste includes surgical waste, bandages, human, tissue or body parts, bodily fluids and swabs.
+Clinical Waste is material that has the potential to cause infection or disease.
+Infectious clinical waste includes surgical waste, bandages, human tissue or body parts, bodily fluids and swabs.
 As a general principle, no waste that is classified as Infectious/Clinical Waste is recycled.
-Transport and disposal of it is regulated and it is ultimately incinerated.
-However, there are some new processes that sterilise and shred some clinical waste allowing it to go to landfill rather than being incinerated.
-SUEZ offers such services for clinical waste including disposable metal and plastic instruments.
+Transport and disposal of it are regulated, and it is ultimately incinerated.
+However, there are some new processes which sterilise and shred some clinical waste, allowing it to go to landfill rather than being incinerated.
+Veolia offers such a service for clinical waste, including disposable metal and plastic instruments.

-Another manufacturer of shred and sterilise technology, Newster, distributed by 180 Waste Group also has commenced utilisation in Australia and shows great promise not just in reducing the volume of clinical waste incinerated, but also in potentially reusing the waste in concrete manufacture.
+Another manufacturer of shred and sterilise technology, Newster, distributed by 180 Waste Group, has also commenced utilisation in Australia and shows promise not just in reducing the volume of clinical waste incinerated, but also in potentially reusing the waste in concrete manufacture.

 4. Radioactive waste